 About Me edit

-I am a Spacecraft Operations Engineer by day and a Linux enthusiast after hours (at home).
+I am a retired Spacecraft Operations Engineer and a Linux enthusiast (at home).

 I started making an effort to contribute back to the Linux Open Source Free Software movement (per the Free Software Foundation definition) in late 2005 when I joined some SuSE Forums.
 An area where I am attempting to contribute to the open source movement is helping newbies get basic sound working on their PCs.
 I've also contributed a bit to the openSUSE wiki, where time and my experience permits.